r03anurag/487-satire/README.md

 ### Using the Code

 * The ```main.ipynb``` file is set up in a way that you can run all components of the process sequentially.
-Refer to this file for instructions
+Refer to this file for instructions.
 * As previously stated, if you want to replicate our exact results, uncomment the line of code mentioned above.
 * ```prepare_data.py``` is the script that is responsible for extracting useful information from raw data.
 You can modify this file to use whatever datasets you want, import new datasets and/or libraries, and change how undersampling/oversampling is done.
 Currently, we undersample non-satirical data to balance our dataset, but this may change depending on which data you use.
 ## Authors